 Aging adults should spend two days a week focusing on muscle training and balance activities to help them stay mobile, strong, and steady.
 Resistance training for seniors also boosts confidence, self-esteem, and mental cognition.

-Pilates, yoga, and bodyweight workouts are some of the best activities to build strong bones and muscles in seniors.
+Pilates, yoga, and bodyweight workouts are some of seniors’ best activities to build strong bones and muscles.

 Yoga for Seniors

 Yoga is a low-impact way to build muscle to prevent osteoporosis, strains, sprains, and fractures.
 The slow and measured yoga poses improve balance and coordination.
-In fact, yoga also reduces heart rate, blood pressure, and stress levels.
+Yoga also reduces heart rate, blood pressure, and stress levels.

 Pilates for Seniors

 Pilates is another low-impact exercise that creates a strong core and lower body.
 Core strength plays a critical role in balance and flexibility.
-Pilates incorporates moves like leg circles, step-ups, and side circles to strengthen the muscles around the abdomen and lower back.
+Pilates incorporates leg, step-ups, and side circles to strengthen the abdomen and lower back muscles.

 Bodyweight Workout for Seniors